Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Screened exchange from

 \subsection{Optimal $G_0W_0$ starting point based on a local hybrid potential}

 The common crucial ingredient in $GW$, COHSEX and hybrid functionals is the nonlocal exchange term.
 Due to this similarity the hybrids can be used as a way to do approximate self-consistent $GW$.
 Such an approach was developed in Refs. \onlinecite{atalla,opthyb2}.
 By using a hybrid as a starting-point for $G_0W_0$ the $\a$ parameter is varied until the $GW$ correction vanishes.
-At this value, the $GW$ and hybrid eigenvalues agree \be \bra k|\S_s^{GW}(\ve_{k})-\S_s^{\rm HYB,\a}| k \ket=0\Rightarrow E^{GW}_k=\ve_{k}. \ee This method has shown to perform well for molecules, improving the ionization energies as compared to standard hybrid functionals and $G_0W_0$ based on the PBE starting-point.\cite{atalla} The $GW$ correction in Eq. (\ref{opt}) can, however, not be derived from perturbation theory nor does it rely on a variational principle.
-In fact, the Klein $GW$ energy functional has been shown to lack an extremum when varied in a restricted space of nonlocal but static potentials.\cite{sohrab10} It is, therefore, not possible to derive an expression similar to Eq. (\ref{rpadisc}) under such assumptions.
-Care has therefore to be taken in interpreting the results as a step closer to full $GW$ self-consistency.
+At this value, the $GW$ and hybrid eigenvalues agree \be \bra k|\S_s^{GW}(\ve^{nl}_{k})-\S_s^{\rm HYB,\a}| k \ket_{nl}=0\Rightarrow E^{GW}_k=\ve^{nl}_{k}. \ee Here the matrix elements are evaluated with orbitals generated by the nonlocal $\S_s^{\rm HYB,\a}$, emphasized by the sub(super)-script $nl$.
+This method has been shown to perform well for molecules, improving the ionization energies as compared to standard hybrid functionals and $G_0W_0$ based on the PBE starting-point.\cite{atalla} We note, however, that it is not possible to derive an equation similar to Eq.~(\ref{rpadisc}) combining the Klein $GW$ energy functional with a nonlocal potential.
+In fact, it has been shown to lack an extremum when varied in a restricted space of nonlocal but static potentials.\cite{sohrab10}

-We will now present a variant that utilizes the RPA energy and the optimization with respect to a {\em local} potential.